mat2

 PARAMETERS

-List supported formats.--check-dependencies
+List all supported file formats.--check-dependencies

-Disable sandboxing.--unknown-members POLICY
+Disable bubblewrap's sandboxing.--unknown-members POLICY

 CAVEATS